 April 14, 2021

-This panel discussion with university presidents will feature; Peter Salovey, President of Yale University and the Chris Argyris Professor of Psychology; Elizabeth Bradley, President of Vassar College; and Firoz Rasul, President, Aga Khan University.
-The conversation will shed light on changes they made to ensure there was a healthy, safe atmosphere for students, staff and faculty on their campuses.
-They will also share their views on the impact the pandemic will have on the future of higher education.
-The conversation will be moderated by Saad Omer, director of the Yale Institute for Global Health.
+This panel discussion with university presidents featured; Peter Salovey, President of Yale University and the Chris Argyris Professor of Psychology; Elizabeth Bradley, President of Vassar College; and Firoz Rasul, President, Aga Khan University.
+The conversation shed light on changes they made to ensure there was a healthy, safe atmosphere for students, staff and faculty on their campuses.
+They also shared their views on the impact the pandemic will have on the future of higher education.
+The conversation was moderated by Saad Omer, director of the Yale Institute for Global Health.

 ‘Planet, People, and Prosperity’